 For a full list of journalists or press workers in Turkish prisons serving a conviction or awaiting trial under arrest click here.

-French journalist held in Turkey ends hunger strike
+Detained French journalist on hunger strike

 Depardon was arrested in Hasankeyf, a district in Batman, while doing a report for National Geographic magazine.
 He was transferred on May 9 to a repatriation center operated by the Directorate for Migration Affairs in Gaziantep, where he has remained ever since.
 On May 11, authorities issued an order for his deportation but he has remained in detention since then.